planetrobbie/terraform-vault-onboard/README.md

     * service account name not authorized

 It is mostly probably due to a wrong role setup, make sure the role allows the service account under which the pod is running.
-If no
+If you don't have a line in your manifest saying

     serviceAccountName: <SERVICE_ACCOUNT>

-Is specified in the manifest it will run under `default`, so your role be configured with
+Your pod will run under `default`, so your role needs to be configured with

     bound_service_account_names=default

+or to allow all

+    bound_service_account_names=*

 If you want to check under which service account your pod is running you can use

     kubectl get po/<POD_NAME> -o yaml | grep serviceAccount

-If that's not the service account which is causing issues it could be the namespace, check that with
+If that's not the service account which is causing issues it could also be the namespace, check that with

     kubectl get po/<POD_NAME> -o yaml | grep namespace

-The Vault k8s role definition should match both service account and namespace.
+The Vault k8s role definition should match both service account and namespace, verify that with

      vault read -namespace=<VAULT_NAMESPACE>  auth/<k8s_auth_mount_point>/role/<ROLE>